NOTE TO VIEWERS OF THIS WEBSITE

-Welcome the the Australian Frontier Conflicts (1788–1940s and Beyond) website.
+Welcome to the Australian Frontier Conflicts (1788–1940s and Beyond) website.
 It seeks to document the frontier conflicts between European colonists and Australia’s First Peoples.
 The author of, and contributors to, the Australian Frontier Conflicts website acknowledge the Traditional Custodians of Country throughout Australia and their connections to land, sea and community.
 We pay our respects to Elders past, present and future.
 We extend that respect to all Aboriginal and Torres Strait Islander peoples today and in the future.

 WARNING: This website and links to other sources, contain images, names, or voices of deceased people, for example, in text, etchings, databases, audio recordings, film, news media, photographs, podcasts, and printed material.